suo/torchci/README.md

 You will need first need to install and configure the [Elastic Beanstalk CLI](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3.html) and the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html).

+Note: the Elastic Beanstalk installation instructions recommend cloning their repo and using their setup scripts, but the "manual" setup may be easier, especially if you're on a Mac/Linux system.

 To set up the Elastic Beanstalk CI with this repo, follow these steps:
 1. `eb init`
 2. Select `us-east-1` as the default region.